-- Class lectures for explaining the theoretical results. - Computer laboratory sessions using software tools to illustrate applications of the theoretical results seen in class lectures. - Individual problem and homework task assignment. - Individual tutorization. - Use of the computer tools of the University, mainly the computer laboratories and the Anillo digital docente.
+- Lectures.
+Theoretical results will be explained. - Computer laboratory sessions using software tools to illustrate applications of the theoretical results seen in lectures. - Tutorials.
+Teachers will attend students individually. - Autonomous work and study.
+Use of the computer tools of the University, mainly the computer laboratories and Moodle. - Assignments.
+Problems or homework tasks will be posed during the course, allowing to pass the course.